By Dhyta Caturani

 This year, I had a taste of the IGF as part of the Association for Progressive Communications (APC) which we (EngageMedia) is a member of.
-Upon receiving the invitation to attend the IGF, I had no idea of what to expect.
+Upon receiving the invitation to attend the IGF, I had no idea what to expect.
 The only thing I had in mind was the Gender Dynamic Coalition session that was going to launch the Feminist Principles of the Internet.
-But I also did have one big question in mind: Where was the position of the voice of civil society among the high level talks in the forum?
+But I also did have one big question in mind: Where was the position of the voice of civil society among the high-level talks in the forum?

 And what is the IGF exactly?
-Their website states that it is an annual event hosted by the UN for multi-stakeholders to talk about policies on the Internet, an open space for all multi-stakeholders who attend to air their views and exchanges ideas.
-While that's true to some extent (everyone could voice their opinions freely when they had a chance), to me, the IGF is a lavish event where all the big players talk, mostly from government sectors, professionals or academics who work with governments, and private sectors.
+Their website states that it is an annual event hosted by the UN for multi-stakeholders to talk about policies on the Internet, an open space for all multi-stakeholders who attend to air their views and exchange ideas.
+While that’s true to some extent (everyone could voice their opinions freely when they had a chance), to me, the IGF is a lavish event where all the big players talk, mostly from government sectors, professionals, or academics who work with governments, and private sectors.
 This is while civil society and activists try to squeeze in their opinions and criticisms in whatever space becomes available in very brief time opportunities.

 I say this because the event was four days long with eight competing sessions, four times a day, with only 1.5 hours or less allocated for each session.
 With so many resource persons and participants in each session, imagine how deeply a topic could be discussed in such a timeframe.
 And how much time would be left for questions and answers?
 In my personal experience, I had to compete with so many raised hands just to ask a question or air my statement in any given session.